savak1990/ahorro-app-live/docs/ARCHITECTURE.md

     - Strong consistency for invites (recommended)

 ### Transactions Service
-Manages all user transactions, their detailed entries, balances of the user and per-user category prioritization.
+Manages all user transactions and per-user category prioritization.

 Below diagram shows is that ideal solution that is not going to be implemented now.
 The solution provides eventual consistency guarantees between write and read flows but works well for high latency and huge throughput and also scales horisontally.
 ![Ideal Transactions Flow Diagram](./transactions_ideal_arch.jpg)